-To learn more about online study options, students should visit the graduate website at www. unionky.edu/grad.
-If you are a graduate student seeking a M.A. in Clinical, Counseling or School Psychology, you are limited to the amount of coursework you can complete online.
-Students in these programs can only complete up to 49% of their program of study online.
+To learn more about online study options, students should visit the graduate website at www.unionky.edu/grad.
+A graduate student seeking a M.A. in Clinical or Counseling Psychology may complete a limited amount of coursework online.
+Students can only complete up to 49% of their program of study online.
 It is the student's responsibility to keep track of the number of online courses taken.
-Please, if you have any questions about this policy, contact the Graduate Studies Office at 606-546-1210.
+For any questions about this policy, contact the Psychology Office at 606-546-1277.